Key financial planning considerations for people with disabilities and caregivers

 Not based on income level, entitlements are available to anyone who meets the eligibility requirement.
 A few examples include:

-• Social Security Disability Insurance (SSDI) is a program designed for people with disabilities or special needs that have a work history and have contributed to Social Security, but have been unable to work for at least a year.
-You could also qualify for the Children’s Disability Benefit.
+• Social Security Disability Insurance (SSDI) is a program designed for people with disabilities that have a work history and have contributed to Social Security but have been unable to work for at least a year.
+Individuals eligible for SSDI could also qualify for the Children’s Disability Benefit.

-• Medicare is a federal program that provides medical care to certain persons, including individuals with disability.
+• Medicare is a federal program that provides medical care to certain persons, including individuals with disabilities.

-As you can see, some government benefits are not dependent on the recipient’s income, but many of them are.
+As illustrated, some government benefits are not dependent on the recipient’s income, but many of them are.
 Because of this, it’s important to strategically use the right tools, such as a special needs trust, to ensure your loved one receives a lifetime of support and care.

-The special needs trust acts as a receptacle for accepting money earmarked for your loved one with special needs.
+The special needs trust acts as a receptacle for accepting money earmarked for your loved one with disabilities.
 The proceeds in the trust can be used to pay for amenities that government programs fail to provide.
-Most importantly, assets held in the special trust are not counted when determining eligibility for government benefits.
+Most importantly, assets held in the special needs trust are not counted when determining eligibility for government benefits.

 Take the next best step